 Mark is responsible for Bonds Heavy Castings.
 He holds a degree in engineering and a Fellowship in Manufacturing Management.
 Prior to joining Bonds, Mark held senior positions in SSE and Dundee Energy Recycling Limited.

 Trevor is the Group Technical Director responsible for research and development.
 With a degree and professional qualifications in metallurgy, he is responsible for the technical, quality and inspection functions across the group.
 He has extensive experience in the UK foundry sector and counts the invention of a new grade of steel as an achievement.
 From Yorkshire.

 Mike has overall responsibility for Bonds Precision Castings and Darwins.
 He has extensive foundry experience having worked at four sand foundries across the UK ultimately becoming the MD of a foundry specialising in nickel chrome before joining Bonds.

 Melissa handles all marketing communication and media relations across the group.
 She has an MBA and was Head of Communications at Traidcraft plc having previously held the same position at WHSmith plc.
-She served as Vice Chairman and a trustee of the Fairtrade Foundation for six years.
+She is a board member and the Treasurer of Fairtrade International (FLO eV), having served as Vice Chairman and a trustee of the Fairtrade Foundation for six years.
 American.